 Professional Sports Leagues Start To Acknowledge CBD Oil Benefits

-More and more athletes are being turned on to CBD’s superpowers every day.
-It’s being used by some of the world’s most celebrated athletes - Lawrence Taylor is a good example.
+More and more athletes are being turned on to CBD oil's superpowers every day.
+It’s being used by some of the world’s most celebrated athletes - like Lawrence Taylor who helped us create our line of LT Pain Master CBD (Which comes in Lawrence Taylor Pain Master CBD Cream or Lawrence Taylor Pain Master CBD Oral Drops).
 And back in August of 2016, at a UFC 202 post-fight press conference, fighter Nate Diaz spoke candidly about vaping CBD.
 Check out the video below.

 But there’s still a little bit of “reefer madness” going around in the wide world of sports, and not every major sports organization is keen on the idea of allowing players to partake in this Liquid Gold oil that is CBD.